 Case study development

-Learning will be captured in a case study, focussing on wider lessons of adapting evidence-based programmes for local use.
+Learning was captured in a case study, focussing on wider lessons of adapting evidence-based programmes for local use.

 3. Child poverty project with South Ayrshire Council

-We are working with South Ayrshire Council to support evidence-informed decision-making in the areas of early intervention and prevention.
+We worked with South Ayrshire Council to support evidence-informed decision-making in the areas of early intervention and prevention.

-The project is focused on child poverty.
-It will address:
+The project was focused on child poverty.
+It addressed: